jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-2024+Objectives.md

 - 1.9.9 Risk frameworks (e.g., International Organization for Standardization (ISO), National Institute of Standards and Technology (NIST), Control Objectives for Information and Related Technology (COBIT), Sherwood Applied Business Security Architecture (SABSA), Payment Card Industry (PCI))
   - See section 1.3.4 above for definitions of these frameworks
-  - A risk framework is a guide or recipe for how risk is to be accessed, resolved, and monitored
+  - A risk framework is a guide or recipe for how risk is to be assessed, resolved, and monitored
   - NIST established the **Risk Management Framework** (RMF) and the **Cybersecurity Framework** (CSF): the CSF is a set of guidelines for mitigating organizational cybersecurity risks, based on existing standards, guidelines, and practices
   - The RMF is intended as a risk management process to identify and respond to threats, and is defined in three core, interrelated Special Publications:
     - SP 800-37 Rev 2, Risk Management Framework for Information Systems and Organizations